Chemaclass/chemaclass.com/content/readings/2021-10-22-leadership-is-language.md

 +++
-title = "Leadership is Language" description = "The hidden power of what you say, and what you don't" [taxonomies] tags = [ "leadership", "people" ]
+title = "Leadership is Language" description = ""
+[taxonomies]
+tags = [ "leadership", "people" ]
 [extra]
-pages = "350"
-author = "L. David Marquet"
-static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/41rS+NphHwL._SX329_BO1,204,203,200_.jpg"
+subtitle = "The hidden power of what you say, and what you don't" pages = "350" author = "L. David Marquet" static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/41rS+NphHwL._SX329_BO1,204,203,200_.jpg"